Whether you study Korean to watch K-drama and K-pop or want to get a career in Korean, you may be unaware of the diverse K-varieties.

 The Gyeongsang dialects (Southeastern Korean) originate from the historical region of Gyeongsang Province.

-This area is now divided into Daegu, Busan, Ulsan, North, and South Gyeongsang Province.
+This area is now divided into Daegu, Busan, and Ulsan, and the North and South Gyeongsang Provinces.
 It is one of the most recognizable and distinct Korean dialects.

 The dialects of the three cities, Busan, Ulsan, and Daegu, differ slightly, with the Busan variant being the most famous.

-• It has an energetic, fast intonation with a rougher sound.
+- It has an energetic, fast intonation with a rougher sound.
 Tones and pitch are used more prominently, making it different.
-For example, the verb “있다” (to exist) may have a distinct pitch than the standard dialect of Gyeonggi.
+For example, the verb “있다” (to exist) may have a distinct pitch from the standard dialect of Gyeonggi.

-• Unlike Standard Korean, which uses stress and rhythm, this one has a pitch accent system.
+- Unlike Standard Korean, which relies on stress and rhythm, this variety employs a pitch-accent system.

 Example: 못 (mot) (Standard) becomes 몬 (mon) in Gyeongsang.